anubhutivyas/RL/docs/core-design/design-principles/generation.md

+---
+description: "Text generation system and VLLM backend for NeMo RL framework"
+categories: ["design-principles"]
+tags: ["generation", "vllm", "text-generation", "inference"]
+personas: ["mle-focused", "researcher-focused"]
+difficulty: "advanced"
+content_type: "concept"
+modality: "universal"
+---

 # Text Generation System

-This document explains the token generation interface and various backends for the NeMo RL framework.
-The generation system is designed with a unified interface that allows different backends (like VLLM, Hugging Face, SGLang, and TRT-LLM) to provide token generation capabilities while adhering to the same API.
+This document explains the token generation interface and VLLM backend for the NeMo RL framework.
+The generation system is designed with a unified interface that allows different backends to provide token generation capabilities while adhering to the same API.

 ## Generation Interface